corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

  * `amount` - amount of token to redeem.
  * `issuerSession` - session with the issuer tokens should be redeemed with.
- * `observerSessions` - optional sessions with the observer nodes, to witch the transaction will be broadcasted.
+ * `observerSessions` - optional sessions with the observer nodes, to which the transaction will be broadcast.
  * `customPostProcessorName` - name of custom query post processor for token selection
  * `changeHolder` - optional change key, if using accounts you should generate the change key prior to calling this flow then pass it in to the flow via this parameter.